-You want to be careful to note that the price includes all fees and taxes, so be sure to read the fine print.
-Understanding the total cost of the room is the only way to compare apples to apples when you’re doing this search.
+You want to be sure you understand whether the price includes all fees and taxes, so read the fine print.
+Knowing the total cost of the room is the only way to compare apples to apples when you’re doing this search.

 3. Book a Refundable Room

 The next step to this process is key: At this point, you want to book only a refundable room.

 While you might see a better price on a non-refundable room, even at the same hotel, you want to give yourself some wiggle room unless you are booking a week or less in advance.
 After all, your travel plans might change, or you may have to cancel your trip altogether.

 “If I’m flying somewhere — you usually book your airfare pretty well in advance — I also book a hotel room at the same time,” Clark says.
 “I book the best deal I can find for where I’m going but always a refundable room.”

 Doing this leaves you the option to cancel the reservation if you find a better deal in the days leading up to your trip.
-So one last tip in this: Note the cancellation deadline before you book.
+So be sure to note the cancellation deadline before you book.

 4. Search for Better Deals on Priceline and Hotwire Before Your Trip

-That’s where the next step comes in: turning to Clark’s two favorite secret weapons for finding the absolute best price.
+This step uses Clark’s two favorite secret weapons for finding the absolute best price.